I think you'll agree with me when I say:

 Customer Lifetime = 1 / Monthly Churn Rate

-(You can use monthly churn or annual churn; just make sure the rest of your calculations also use the time period you picked.)
+(You can use monthly or annual churn; just make sure the rest of your calculations also use the time period you picked.)

-For example, if you see 0.5% churn each month, then your LT = 1/0.005 = 200 months = 16 years and 8 months = 16.67 years.
+For example, if you see 0.5% churn each month, your LT = 1/0.005 = 200 months = 16 years and 8 months = 16.67 years.

 Calculating LTV

-Now that you have your Average Revenue Per User (ARPU) and your Customer Lifetime (LT), you can calculate your Customer Lifetime Value (LTV, or CLTV).
+Now that you have your Average Revenue Per User (ARPU) and your Customer Lifetime (LT), you can calculate your Customer Lifetime Value (LTV or CLTV).

 To calculate LTV, just multiply the two numbers together.